openedx/open-edx-proposals/oeps/oep-0028-content-theming-in-react.rst

             }
         }

-* We will use functions and placeholders to add additional content to customizable components.
+* We will use methods and placeholders to add additional content to customizable components.
+These methods will be overridden from subclasses and will be clearly marked as part of the Theme API.
+We will announce breaking changes if there are any changes to these methods.
 We can take an example of the above ``DefaultTheme`` and see ``_MainNav`` where it has support to add additional nav links by overriding ``extraNavLinks`` function.

 .. code-block:: js